knocklabs/docs/pages/getting-started/how-knock-works.md

 Knock is made up of two components; an API you send and can receive data from, and a dashboard that you can use to design and create your product notifactions flows and content.

-The first step is to start sending user and event data into Knock, which forms the core requirement of the data we need in order to start generating your notification flows.
-From there, you can start creating your notification flows and the content inside the notification from the Knock dashboard.
+The first step is to populate Knock with data about your users, from there, you can start creating your notification flows and the content inside the notification from the Knock dashboard, and then finally integrate the triggers to call the notification flows you've built.

 You can read more on getting up and running in our [Quick Start guide](/getting-started/quick-start).

-## The Knock engine
+## The Knock notifications engine

-Knock is an event-driven notifications engine, meaning that we use event messages that represent actions occurring in your product as trigger conditions for notifications to be generated.
-Broadly, you can think of Knock as an event-driven data pipeline that uses configuration that you set visually in the dashboard in order to execute complex notification workflows and deliver them to particular channels.

-Knock is a full replacement for an in-house notification system.
+Knock provides a fully-featured notifications engine to replace or eliminate the need for you to build an in-house solution.
+Knock is a [trigger driven system](/sending-notifications/triggering-flows) that allows you to control precisely when a flow should be started, as well as the recipients who should be notified from your backend codebase.
 It handles:

 - Complex notification orchestration across channels
 - Batch, aggregatation, and digesting of notifications to prevent spamming
 - Syncronizing the read stauses of your notifications across channels
-- The application of user preferences to avoid sending notifications to users who have opted out
+- Applying user preferences to avoid sending notifications to users who have opted out
-- Notification recipient selection and fan out
-- Delivery of your notifications to your delivery providers
+- Reliable delivery of your notifications to your delivery providers
+- Recipient fan-out across large groups of users
+- Capturing and storing data about engagement with the notifications you send

 ## Configuring Knock

-Setting up Knock takes 3 simple steps:
+Setting up Knock is a simple task.
+It shouldn't take your engineering team more than a few hours to integrate into your product and we're happy to help with the integration.

+1. Configuring the channels you wish to send notifications on and configuring your delivery providers
-1. Sending your user and event data into Knock
+2. Connecting your end user data into Knock so we know how to send users messages
-2. Configuring notification flows and designing notifications using the Knock dashboard
+3. Configuring notification flows and designing notifications using the Knock dashboard
+4. Triggering your notification flows from within your backend
-3. Building or integrating an in-app notification feed (optional)
+5. Building or integrating an in-app notification feed (optional)

 ## Cross-channel orchestration logic